-At the Department level, the University of Cyprus has adopted the institution of the Academic Advisor.
+At the Department level, the University of Cyprus has adopted the role of Academic Advisor.
 An Academic Advisor is a member of the Department's faculty and is appointed for each student.
-The advisor follows - up the students' academic progress and guides them, particularly in connection with any problems faced in their academic performance.
+The advisor follows the students' academic progress and guides them, particularly in connection with any problems faced in their academic performance.